Wyoming High School (Ohio): WYOMUN

 First established in 2014, WYOMUN is a Model United Nations conference run by the Wyoming High School Model United Nations Club.
 The conference annually hosts over 250 high school and middle school students from around the Greater Cincinnati Area.
-Its eleventh iteration happened on October 26, 2024, and its tweflth iteration is scheduled for October 25, 2025.
+Its twelfth iteration happened on October 25, 2025.

 WYOMUN has featured a host of committees including the World Health Organization, the United Nations High Commissioner for Refugees, and the League of Nations.
 WYOMUN has also featured non-UN crisis committees on a variety of topics such as the Vietnam War, the Chicano Movement, the Kingdom of Kamehameha, the Arab Spring and the Seven Years' War, and has occasionally ventured into pop culture with a committee on Stranger Things from Netflix, as well as one on the Harry Potter series.

 Each year, WYOMUN invites keynote speakers to address its delegates during opening ceremonies.
 Notable recent speakers have been Ohio Senator Sherrod Brown, President of the Puerto Rican Senate and current gubernatorial candidate Eduardo Bhatia, and Indiana University Maurer School of Law Vice President of International Affairs Hannah L. Buxbaum.
 The keynote speaker for WYOMUN VII was the distinguished former ambassador Thomas Boyatt.
 Notable alumni include.

 Athletics

-Wyoming is a long time member of the Cincinnati Hills League (CHL), a very competitive small school league in the Cincinnati area.